DougPA/xSDR6000/xLib6000.framework/Versions/A/Resources/README.md

-# xLib6000
+# xLib6000 v3
 ## Mac implementation of the FlexRadio (TM) series 6000 software defined radios API (FlexLib)

 ### Built on:
-*  macOS 10.14.3 (Deployment Target of macOS 10.12)
+*  macOS 10.14.4 (Deployment Target of macOS 10.12)
-*  Xcode 10.01(10B61)
+*  Xcode 10.2(10E1001)
-*  Swift 4.2
+*  Swift 5.0

-*V2.x.x drops the use of a Log Delegate and replaces it with Apple's Unified Logging

-*All new work is in the v2 Branch of this repo
+*All new work is in the v3 Branch of this repo

 ## Usage

+THIS IS MY INITIAL WORK ON v3 COMPATIBILITY, IT IS NOT A COMPLETE, WORKING v3 IMPLEMENTATION

 This framework provides most of the capability of FlexLib but does not provide an identical  interface due to the
 differences between the Windows and macOS environments and system services.